About Us

 • Not describing collateral properly: For secured loans, a vague collateral description such as "my land" without the kitta number and location details makes enforcement nearly impossible

-• Ignoring stamp duty: A loan agreement without proper stamp duty may be rejected as evidence by the court
+• Ignoring stamp duty: A loan agreement without proper stamp duty under the Stamp Duty Act 2019 BS may be rejected as evidence by the court

 • Not registering the mortgage: An unregistered mortgage on immovable property does not create priority rights against other creditors

-• Missing the limitation period: Failing to file a recovery case within 2 years of default means losing the right to legal enforcement entirely
+• Missing the 10-year limitation period: Failing to file a recovery case or renew the deed within 10 years means losing the right to legal enforcement entirely

 One common situation we encounter involves married couples who take personal loans using joint family property as collateral without the written consent of both spouses.
 Under the National Civil Code 2074, such agreements may be challenged by the non-consenting spouse, putting the lender's security at risk.
 If you are involved in a court marriage in Nepal or are a married couple, ensure both spouses sign any loan agreement involving joint property.